 Theorem 1.
 Fix any T-level quantum circuit as above.
-Then for any two states $\rho$ and $\tau$ , the probabilities of obtaining measurement outcome 1 at the output qubit starting from $\rho$ and starting from $\tau$ , respectively, differ by at most $2^{-\Omega(T)}$ .
+Then for any two states ρ and τ , the probabilities of obtaining measurement outcome 1 at the output qubit starting from ρ and starting from τ , respectively, differ by at most $2^{-\Omega(T)}$.

-In other words, for any $\eta > 0$ , the probability of measuring 1 at the output qubit of a circuit running for $T = O(\log(1/\eta))$ levels is (up to $\pm \eta$ ) independent of the input.
+In other words, for any $\eta > 0$, the probability of measuring 1 at the output qubit of a circuit running for $T = O(\log(1/\eta))$ levels is independent of the input (up to $\pm \eta$).
 This makes the output essentially independent of the starting state, and renders long computations "essentially useless".

-Of special interest from an experimental point of view is the case k=2, for which our bound becomes about 35.7%.
-Furthermore, for the case in which the only allowed two-qubit gate is the CNOT gate, we can improve our bound further to about 29.3%, as we show in Section 4.
+Of special interest from an experimental point of view is the case k = 2, for which our bound becomes about 35.7%.
+Furthermore, for the case in which the only allowed two-qubit gate is the controlled-NOT (CNOT) gate, we can improve our bound further to about 29.3%, as we show in Section 4.
 This case is interesting both theoretically and experimentally.
 Note also that the CNOT gate together with all one-qubit gates forms a universal set [5].
+The same noise-bound applies if we also allow controlled-Y and controlled-Z gates.